ab-cs13/data-structure-algorithm-using-rust/README.md

 user.name = "ab"
 println!("{}",user.name);
 ```
-For me in Rust the type of user variable is bit unreadable initially.
-Perhaps due to my experience with Java. treat Box, Rc and its siblings as new operator in java.
+For me in Rust the type of user variable is bit unreadable initially, perhaps due to my experience with Java.
+Treat Box, Rc and its siblings as new operator in java.
 These smart pointer gives direct access to the type they wrap.

 ## A closer look on Box, Rc and RefCell
 Box is a pointer to heap.
 In Rust we don't have null, therefore the Box pointer is kept inside Option.
 Option enum keeps the pointer.
 The type of next is not readable when compare it to C or Java.
 Box is same as new in Java. new has return value of class it self but, Box has type Box<T> but using the variable of Box<T> we can access attributes of T